-The Behavioural Development and Welfare Cluster undertakes research in the broad area of biological basis of behaviour and its implications for health and welfare.
+The Behavioural Development, Health and Welfare Cluster undertakes research in the broad area of biological basis of behaviour and its implications for health and welfare.
 Research ranges from fundamental studies of the biological basis of behaviour to applied applications to enhance welfare.
 The cluster aims to advance our understanding of the biological and neurobehavioural underpinnings of behaviour resulting in a greater understanding of the cause of poor health and welfare and leading to interventions and treatments and therapies that improve welfare.

 Three staff undertake research within the cluster.

 The cluster's research is divided into three thematic areas

 Research in this theme focuses on fundamental aspects of fetal neurobehavioural development and their direct application to the assessment of fetal well-being.
 Research is undertaken through the Fetal Behaviour Research Centre.
 Research is aimed at exploring the ontogenesis of basic patterns of motor behaviour, for example, laterality and its implications for hemispheric specialisation.
 Other research is examining the effects of alcohol on the fetus and its subsequent development, in particular the possible effects of low amounts of exposure to alcohol during pregnancy on the fetus.
 A key goal of research is the examination of brain function through the detailed study of the fetus’s behaviour.
 Research projects include a longitudinal investigation of the predictive value of fetal habituation for postnatal development and the influence of maternal epilepsy on the fetus and its development.
 Research is also exploring prenatal learning in humans and other animals.

 Research in this theme is led by The Animal Behaviour Centre and research programmes focus on fundamental and applied aspects of domestic, farm and zoo animal behaviour and well-being and the impact of animals on human health.